The Circular Economy Development Center

 Director

-Prior to Circular Colorado, Laurie was the Chief Operating Officer for a local hauling company.
-Laurie has also served as the Executive Director for Recycle Colorado, VP of Client Services for Recyclebank, and she owned a product distribution business in Phoenix for eight years.
-She serves on multiple boards in Colorado, including being the Board Chair for the Front Range Waste Diversion Board.
-Laurie holds a bachelor’s degree in Urban Affairs and an MBA in Sustainable Business.
+Laurie Johnson is the founder and CEO of Circular Colorado, a nonprofit working on waste diversion and end-market creation in Colorado.
+Prior to this, Laurie was the Chief Operating Officer for a local Colorado roll-off hauling company and served as the Executive Director for Recycle Colorado for three years.
+Outside of Colorado, Laurie served as VP of Client Services for Recyclebank, and she owned a retail product distribution business in Phoenix for eight years.
+She has served on multiple boards in Colorado including as a founding member of the Front Range Waste Diversion Board, now Colorado Circular Communities.
+Laurie holds a B.A. in Urban Affairs and an MBA in Sustainable Business.

 Amy Randell